 What is a hernia?

-A hernia occurs when a section of intestine protrudes through a weakness in the abdominal muscles.
-A soft bulge is seen underneath the skin where the hernia has occurred.
+A hernia happens when a section of intestine protrudes through a weakness in the abdominal muscles.
+A soft bulge is seen underneath the skin where the hernia has happened.

-In children, a hernia usually occurs in 1 of 2 places:
+In children, a hernia usually happens in 1 of 2 places:

 Around the belly button